danchoi/sphinxesc/README.md

 A small module to prevent user-submitted search expressions from being mis-parsed into invalid Sphinx Extended Query Expressions.

+The module provides a function

+    escapeSphinxQueryString :: String -> String

+that sanitizes the Sphinx query expression in a way that can be safely submitted to the Sphinx API.

 ## Synopsis

 Example from ghci: